-How to stay up to date on terrible news without burning out
+How to stay up-to-date on terrible news without burning out

 About four years ago, the big tech companies pushed out features to address growing concerns about too much screen time and smartphone “addiction.”
 The settings were an attempt to calm critics of the companies, which had made the very products people couldn’t put down.
 The options are still around, if somewhat forgotten.
 This is a great time to turn them on.

-The settings vary but you can set your Android or iPhone to allow only certain amounts of time for individual apps, or make it so you can only use your phone for essential things like communication with family members, depending on the time of day.
+The settings vary but you can set your Android or iPhone to allow only certain amounts of time for individual apps, or make it so you can use your phone for only essential things like communication with family members, depending on the time of day.

 The most-used apps have also added some of their own similar settings.
 Facebook has time management features in its mobile app.
 Open Facebook on your phone or tablet and tap the icon that looks like three lines in the bottom corner.
 Scroll down and tap Settings & Privacy → Settings → Your Time on Facebook (in the Preferences section).